timescale/docs/timescaledb/tutorials/ingest-real-time-websocket-data.md

 {'event': 'price', 'symbol': 'BTC/USD', 'currency_base': 'Bitcoin', 'currency_quote': 'US Dollar', 'exchange': 'Coinbase Pro', 'type': 'Digital Currency', 'timestamp': 1652438900, 'price': 30346.0, 'bid': 30346.0, 'ask': 30346.0, 'day_volume': 49167}
 ```

-Each price event gives you multiple data points about the given trading pair.
+Each price event gives you multiple data points about the given trading pair
-For example, the name of the exchange, current price, etc...
-You will
+such as the name of the exchange, and the current price.
+You can also
-occasionally see `heartbeat` events in the response - these events signal
+occasionally see `heartbeat` events in the response; these events signal
 the health of the connection over time.

 At this point the websocket connection works and data keeps flowing.
 You need
 to implement the `on_event` function so data gets ingested into TimescaleDB.

 ## Ingesting websocket data into TimescaleDB

-Now that the websocket connection is set up, implement the `on_event` function
+Now that the websocket connection is set up, you can use the `on_event` function
-so data gets inserted into the database.
-When ingestin data into a
+to ingest data into the database.

-transactional database, generally speaking, ingesting a thousand records in
+Usually, when you ingest data into a transactional database, ingesting a thousand
-one transaction will be faster than ingesting them in a thousand transactions.
+records in one transaction is faster than ingesting them in a thousand transactions.

-TimescaleDB, being a transactional database, creates a new transaction
+Because TimescaleDB is a transactional database, it creates a new transaction
 whenever you try to insert a new record.
-Because of this behavior, it's suggested to
+This means that it's better to insert
-insert data records in a batch - multiple records in one transaction.
+data records in a batch, so you can ingest multiple records in a single transaction.
-Using this approach you can achieve higher ingest rates than if you were to
+This approach means you can achieve higher ingest rates than if you were to
-insert data record-by-record.
+insert data records one-by-one.

 When you insert data in batches, as opposed to one record at a time, the
-database spends less time managing the connection, transactions, etc... and
+database spends less time managing the connection, and transactions,  so
 ingestion becomes faster overall.

 ### Batching in memory
 A common practice to implement batching is to store new records in memory
 first, then after the batch reaches a certain size, insert all the records
 from memory into the database in one transaction.
 The perfect batch size isn't
 universal, but you can experiment with different batch sizes
-(eg.: 100, 1000, 10000 etc...) and see which one fits your use case better.
+(for example, 100, 1000, 10000, and so on) and see which one fits your use case better.
 Using batching is a fairly common pattern when ingesting data into TimescaleDB
 from Kafka, Kinesis, or websocket connections.